TurkServer/docs/quickStart.md

     If you don't plan to configure a custom domain, then you can benefit from the default HTTPS certificate.
     Read more [here](https://azure.microsoft.com/en-us/documentation/articles/web-sites-configure-ssl-certificate/)

-    - For a better performance and connectivity, you can enable websockets instead of long-polling in your App Service, simply by one-click in `Application settings` through Azure portal.
+    - For a better performance and connectivity, you can turn on websockets instead of long-polling in your App Service, simply by one-click in `Application settings` through Azure portal.

 - If you have deployed your app to VMs using Mupx: